aquariumbio/pydent/docsrc/developer/tests.rst

 Covering all of the models and endpoints for Trident is very difficult.
 Tests coverage is not 100%.

-For the most part, the Marshaller, utilities, aqhttp, aqsession, and baseclass have near 100% coverage.
+For the most part, the `Marshaller`, `utilities`, `aqhttp`, `aqsession`, and `baseclass` have near 100% coverage.

 For testing of specific Aquarium models, tests are found in 'tests/test\_models/models.'
 Many of these model tests use 'monkeypatch' to *intercept* requests and return expected information.
 Writing these tests take a long time and so not all model tests are comprehensive.

 Note JV 12/13/17: We may want to consider using vcr https://github.com/kevin1024/vcrpy which has the capacity to *record* requests and intercept http requests